forsyde/forsyde-latex/index.md

 ## Installation

-The easiest installation method is by using the [Make](https://www.gnu.org/software/make/) script which copies the library files and custom fonts in the default `LaTeX` search paths.
-If you cannot use GNU Make or have an unsupported `LaTeX` compiler distribution, refer to the installation section in the [user manual](assets/pdf/refman.pdf).
-The installation script will try to create a corresponding folder tree under `TEXMFLOCAL` and if it does not have write access, it will fall back to `TEXMFHOME`.
+This project comes with a [GNU Make](https://www.gnu.org/software/make/) instalation script which copies the library files and custom fonts in the default `LaTeX` search paths.
+Naturally, you need to install a LaTeX tool suite to be able to use ForSyDe-LaTeX, e.g. we recommend [Tex Live](https://www.tug.org/texlive/).

 Here is a list with all the provided `make` commands:

 ```
-make install          # installs packages and fonts under TEXMFHOME
+make install          # (default) installs packages and fonts under TEXMFHOME
+make uninstall        # uninstalls the packages and fonts from TEXMFHOME
 sudo make install     # installs packages and fonts under TEXMFLOCAL
-make uninstall        # uninstalls the packages and fonts from TEXMFHOME
 sudo make uninstall   # uninstalls the packages and fonts from TEXMFLOCAL
-make doc              # (default), compiles the reference manual
+make doc              # compiles the reference manual
 make clean            # cleans the intermediate files generated for the reference manual
 make superclean       # removes manual and generated files
 ```

+**OBS:** depending on your OS or your chosen installation method, you might need to run `sudo texhash` to rebuild the TeX path database.

+If you cannot use GNU Make or your `LaTeX` suite does not contain the tools necessary, refer to the installation section in the [user manual](https://forsyde.github.io/forsyde-latex/assets/pdf/refman.pdf).
+The installation script will try to create a corresponding folder tree under `TEXMFLOCAL` (on Ubuntu `/usr/local/share/texmf`) and if it does not have write access, it will revert to `TEXMFHOME` (usually `$(HOME)/texmf`).

 ## Usage

 To import the libraries you need to write in the preamble of your document:

 ```
 \usepackage[options]{forsyde}